-At December 31, 2022, approximately 70 percent of our total assets, and 84 percent of our total assets excluding cash and cash equivalents, were comprised of Private Education Loans.
-This concentration poses the risk that any disruption, dislocation, or other negative event or trend in the Private Education Loan market or the overall economic environment, including an inflationary and rising interest rate environment or a recession in the U.S., could disproportionately and adversely affect our business, financial condition, and results of operations.
-We compete in the Private Education Loan market with banks and other consumer lending institutions, many with strong consumer brand name recognition and greater financial resources.
-Many of those lenders also have a greater level of diversification in their mix of assets, which can enable them to be more competitive in uncertain or challenging economic times.
+At December 31, 2023, approximately 72 percent of our total assets, and 84 percent of our total assets excluding cash and cash equivalents, were comprised of Private Education Loans.
+This concentration poses the risk that any disruption, dislocation, significant adverse legislative or regulatory change, or other negative event or trend in the Private Education Loan market, the overall education loan market, or the overall economic environment, including an inflationary and rising or high interest rate environment or a recession in the U.S., could disproportionately and adversely affect our business, financial condition, and results of operations.
+We face competition in the Private Education Loan market from a variety of players.
+We compete with banks and other consumer lending institutions, many of whom have strong consumer brand name recognition, greater financial resources, and greater diversification in their mix of assets, which can enable them to be more competitive in their products and offerings, particularly in uncertain or challenging economic times.
+We also compete with financial technology ("FinTech") companies, many of whom have lower return hurdles than more traditional consumer lending institutions.
 The use of marketplace lending sites is growing in popularity in the student loan sector.
-This new market channel may erode our more traditional lending channels and increase our cost to originate Private Education Loans.
-Moreover, our competition will increase as various lending institutions and other competitors, including Navient, through its Earnest subsidiary, enter or re-enter the Private Education Loan market.
-We also compete with FinTech companies (as defined below), many of whom have lower return hurdles than more traditional consumer lending institutions.
-We compete based on our brand products, origination capability, and customer service.
-To the extent our competitors compete more aggressively or effectively, we could lose market share to them or subject our existing loans to consolidation or refinancing risk.
+This market channel may erode our more traditional lending channels and increase our cost to originate Private Education Loans.
+Moreover, we expect that our competition will increase as various lending institutions and other competitors, including Navient, through its Earnest subsidiary, enter or re-enter the Private Education Loan market, We compete based on our brand products, origination capability, and customer service.
+To the extent our competitors compete more aggressively or effectively, we could lose market share to them and/or our existing loans could be subject to consolidation or refinancing risk.

-In addition to competition with banks and other consumer lending institutions, the federal government, through the Federal Direct Student Loan Program (the "DSLP"), poses significant competition to our Private Education Loan products.
-The availability and terms of loans the government originates or guarantees affect the demand for Private Education Loans because students and their families often rely on Private Education Loans to bridge the gap between available funds, including family savings, scholarships, grants, and federal and state loans, and the costs of post-secondary education.
+In addition to competition from private industry players, the federal government, through the Federal Direct Student Loan Program (the "DSLP"), poses significant competition to our Private Education Loan products.
+The availability and terms of loans the government originates or guarantees affect the demand for Private Education Loans because students and their families often rely on Private Education Loans to bridge the gap between available funds, including family savings, scholarships, grants, and federal advate loans, and the costs of post-secondary education.
 The federal government currently places both annual and aggregate limits on the amount of federal loans any student can receive and determines the criteria for student eligibility.
-Parents and graduate students may obtain additional federal education loans through other programs.
+Parents and graduate students may obtain additional federal education loans through other programs, such as the Parent Plus and Graduate Plus programs, without any aggregate limits other than the difference between the cost of education and the amount of other financial aid received by a student.
 These federal education lending programs are generally adjusted in connection with funding authorizations from the U.S. Congress for programs under the Higher Education Act of 1965 (the "HEA").
 The HEA's reauthorization is currently pending in the U.S. Congress.
-Reauthorization, as well as measures to provide relief for COVID-19 or for borrowers of student loans in general, could provide a legislative vehicle for changes to student loan programs.
-Possible components that could impact the Private Education Loan market are changes to federal education loan limits, private loan refinancing programs, or Private Education Loan forgiveness.
+Reauthorization, as well as measures to provide relief for borrowers of student loans in general, could provide a legislative vehicle for changes to student loan programs.
+Possible components that could impact the Private Education Loan market and our business include changes to federal education loan limits and/or payment requirements, private loan refinancing programs, or Private Education Loan forgiveness.
 Other components of any legislation also could have a negative impact on our business and financial condition.
 See "- POLITICAL/REPUTATIONAL RISK."